jirkapok/GasPlanner/doc/roadmap.md

 * UI Tweaks
   * Tanks
     * Add Dropdown for well known tank sizes
-    * Add max. narc. depth to the Gas label
   * Profile:
     * Add option to reduce waypoints table only to list of stops
     * Waypoints table: add switch in case user is switching to tank with the same gas